-As foreign investment control regimes have become more and more common on a European and even international level, in Switzerland too discussions have started regarding the introduction of a potential new Swiss foreign investment control regime.
-In May 2022, the Federal Council published a first draft of the legislation for consultation.
-Based on the results of the public consultation, the Federal Council is currently preparing a draft bill for submission to the parliament.
-The law is not expected to enter into force before 2024.
+As foreign investment control regimes have become more and more common on a European and even international level, also in Switzerland discussions have started regarding the introduction of a Swiss foreign investment control regime.
+In May 2022, the Federal Council published a first draft of the Foreign Investment Screening Act (FISA) for consultation.
+Based on the results of the public consultation and the widespread skepticism about the proposal, the Federal Council decided in May 2023 to substantially revise the first draft and to prepare for parliamentary review a substantially revised and shortened draft by the end of 2023.
+The law is not expected to enter into force before 2025.